-5. When are year-round schools including RCCIs required to comply with the new meal pattern?
+5. When are year-round schools including RCCIs required to comply with the meal pattern?

-All SFAs, including RCCIs, must follow the new meal pattern effective July 1, 2012.
+All SFAs, including RCCIs, must follow the meal pattern and dietary specifications...

-6. The new meal patterns refer to "age/grade groups."
+6. The meal patterns refer to "age/grade groups."
 Should we determine which ages apply to each grade group?

-No. The term "age/grade groups" refers to grade groupings only.
+No. The term "age/grade groups" refers to grade groupings.
 The classification of grade groups K-5, 6-8, and 9-12 was based on nutritional needs of children and the ages that typically correspond with these grade levels (ages 5-10 for grades K-5, ages 11-13 for grades 6-8, and ages 14-18 for grades 9-12).
-Schools should therefore plan menus based on the grade levels of students.
+Schools should, therefore, plan menus based on the grade levels of students.
 For specific guidance, SFAs are encouraged to consult with their State agency to determine appropriate grade groups for such a school.